dhthwy/r/README.md

+You chose one.
+You didn't give a damn about your promises or correcting wrongs.
+You just added more wrongs.
+Disregarded me completely.
+Doubt theres any going back.

 the year of teaching me how you really feel.
 I got the picture.

 shared everything with them while simultaneously blocking even a convo.
 This is what you wanted.